Trauma Informed, Ethically Mindful Strategic Guidance

 QUESTIONS TO ASK BEFORE WORKING WITH ME

-Are you able to recognize that not everyone moves toward success with speed and optimal access to what it takes to get there right off the bat?
+2. Are you able to recognize and respect that not everyone moves toward success with speed and optimal access to resources that are required for what it takes to get there, right away?

-Can you understand that the direction someone needs to be going in is not always forward, even though much of the noise out there has convinced us that forward is the only way?
+3. Can you understand that the direction someone needs to be going in is not always forward, even though much of the noise out there has convinced us that "Forward" means progress, and therefore is usually perceived as the "right way"?

-I want you to know that it's okay for feelings to come up in the learning process.
 The science of trauma is always evolving.
 It can also be heavy material to cover at times.
-It's natural to experience different feelings when we feel confronted by new information and start to break through walls in the process of making changes or shifting our beliefs.
+It's natural to experience different feelings when we feel confronted by new information and start to break through walls in the process of making changes or shifting our beliefs and the systems that built them.

 COACHING, CONSULTING, MENTORSHIP, AND PEER SUPPORT